Ohio State nav bar

 R. William Liddle is professor emeritus of political science at Ohio State University and a specialist on Southeast Asian, particularly Indonesian, politics.
 He has taught at Ohio State since 1965.

-Liddle's current research focuses on political leadership, voting behavior, and popular attitudes toward Islamic politics in Indonesia.
+Liddle's current research focuses on political leadership and voting behavior in Indonesia.
 He has won recent research grants from the National Science Foundation, Smith Richardson Foundation, and Korea Research Foundation.

 At Ohio State, Liddle has been recognized as Outstanding Undergraduate Teacher in the Department of Political Science and Outstanding International Faculty Member by the Office of Academic Affairs.
 In Indonesia, a book of essays was published in his honor: Dari Columbus Untuk Indonesia: 70 Tahun Prof Bill Liddle Dari Murid dan Sahabat [From Columbus for Indonesia: 70 years of Prof Bill Liddle from Students and Friends] (Gramedia, Freedom Institute and Nalar Publishers, 2008).